 Then take a spoon and refill the banana skins with the mixture, molding it so that the cut edges of the skins will meet when filled; then place the bananas (sundaes) thus made in an ice cream cabinet to freeze and keep hard.

 To serve, place one of the stuffed banana skins on a plate, put a scoopful of whipped cream on the side, sprinkling over it lightly a little ground cinnamon; serve with a spoon, glass of water, and a napkin.

-The author states that "the beauty of this sundae is that it has the customers guessing until they open the banana skin and find it loaded with a delicious dessert."
-Sells for 25 cents.
-(Harry G. Frame)
+The author states that "the beauty of this banana split recipe is that it has the customers guessing until they open the banana skin and find it loaded with a delicious dessert."
+Sells for 25 cents. —Harry G. Frame

 On a banana split dish place, a sound ripe banana which has been sliced lengthwise.
 Place on one end a scoopful of vanilla and strawberry ice cream, and on the other a scoopful of vanilla and chocolate ice cream.
 Over the whole pour sufficient lavender dressing, prepared as follows:

 Marshmallow topping, 1 pint; raspberry (or strawberry) syrup, 4 ounces; grape juice, 1 dash; shredded coconut, 2 ounces, and sufficient simple syrup to bring the dressing to the proper consistency (for pouring).